 This indicator comes on when the ignition key is turned to the "ON" position.
 It goes off after about 6 seconds.
 This means the seat belt pretensioners are operating properly.
+This warning light system monitors the airbag sensor assembly, front airbag sensors, side and curtain shield airbag sensors, curtain shield airbag sensors, driver's seat position sensor, driver's seat belt buckle switch, front passenger occupant classification system and indicator light, front passenger's seat belt buckle switch, seat belt pretensioner assemblies, inflators, warning light, "RSCA OFF" indicator light, interconnecting wiring and power sources.
+(For details, see "Service reminder indicators and warning buzzers" on page 145 in Section 1-6.)

-This warning light system monitors the airbag sensor assembly, front airbag sensors, side and curtain shield airbag sensors, curtain shield airbag sensors, driver's seat position sensor, driver's seat belt buckle switch, seat belt pretensioner assemblies, inflators, warning light, "RSCA OFF" indicator light, interconnecting wiring and power sources.
-(For details, see "Service reminder indicators and warning buzzers" on page 139 in Section 1-6.)
 If any of the following conditions occurs, this indicates a malfunction of the airbags or seat belt pretensioners.
 Contact your Toyota dealer as soon as possible.